Are there any prerequisites?

 Do I have to take Medical Terminology before I start the program?

-No. You do not have to take Medical Terminology before you start the program, but it is highly encouraged to do so to ensure a firm base level of knowledge when entering the program.
+No. You do not have to take Medical Terminology before you start the program and Student Success for Health Professionals, but it is highly encouraged to do so to ensure a firm base level of knowledge when entering the program.

 Do I have to have all the immunizations completed at the time of application?